PopulateTools/populate.tools/_careers/project-participation.md

 ## The salary

-Current salary for this position is up to XX.000 € depending on experience, with a 5-10% yearly bonus according to your performance and company results.
+Salary range for this position is 24.000 - 36.000 € depending on experience, with a 5-10% yearly bonus according to your performance and company results.
 Yearly salary revisions.

 <!--
 <details>